EliThomp/EliThomp.github.io/essays/designpatterns.md

 <center> <img src="../img/designpattern.png" alt="Design Patterns" style="max-width: 100%; height: auto;"> </center>

-Before Manoa Munchies, design patterns felt abstract, like something you only read about in textbooks.
-But once the project grew bigger, I saw how vital they really are.
-Without patterns like Strategy and Factory, the codebase would have been a cluttered mess, impossible to maintain or scale.
+Before Manoa Munchies, design patterns felt like something from a textbook—interesting, but not very practical.
+As our project got bigger, I realized how important they really are.
+Without patterns like Strategy and Factory, our code would’ve become messy and hard to manage.

+At the start, we didn’t even know we were using design patterns.
+We were just solving problems in ways that felt natural.
+But as we learned more about patterns, we began to see them in our own work.
+That helped us write better code.
+We made more organized decisions and could explain our ideas more clearly to each other.

-Instead, the project felt more like running a well-organized market—where each vendor and menu item had a clear place and a clean process behind it.
+In the end, the project started to feel like a well-run market—where each vendor and menu item had a place, and everything worked smoothly behind the scenes.

 ## What Design Patterns Really Are